-SECTION 1: GENERAL INORMATION ABOUT RIGHTS
+SECTION I: GENERAL INFORMATION ABOUT RIGHTS

-When you receive mental health services, Michigan's Mental Health Code, as well as other laws, safeguard your rights.
-Staff are responsible to protect your rights when they provide services to you.
-You are encouraged to ask questions about your treatment and about your rights and to make suggestions that you feel are in your best interest.
-If you believe your rights have been violated, you should inform the Rights Officer/Advisor at the location where you are receiving services.
+When you receive mental health services your rights are protected by Michigan's Mental Health Code and by many Federal and State Laws.
+Staff are responsible to act in a manner that protects your rights when they provide services to you.
+If you do not understand your rights, or if you have questions about your treatment, you should ask staff.
+If you believe that your rights have been violated, you should tell the Rights Advisor/Officer at the location where you are receiving services.
+This booklet provides information about the rights granted to you by the Mental Health Code when you are receiving mental health services.